 Her child and the Hotel were then looked after by William Newman and his wife.
 By May 1847 William Newman announced that he and his wife were taking over the Victoria Hotel on their own account after having been in charge of the hotel for the benefit of the late Mrs. Cook's child.
 They requested that all debts be settled prior to them commencing their own business at the hotel on the 1st of July.

 Two weeks later Mrs. Newman organised a ball and supper at the Victoria which was attended by upwards of 70 people.

 The ball room was tastefully decorated and brilliantly lit up.
 Dancing commenced at about nine o'clock to the strains of an excellent band.
 At twelve a splendid supper was served up, comprising hams, tongues, and more solid joints succeeded by a variety of pastry; to which ample justice was done.
 Dancing then re-commenced and was kept up with great glee and conviviality until daylight.
 The whole arrangements were admirable and reflected great credit on Mrs. Newman

-Richard Stafford was granted a license for the Victoria Inn
+Richard Stafford was granted a licence for the Victoria Inn in April 1854.

-Mrs. Jane Ferris of the Victoria Inn was granted a bagatelle license in 1877
+Mrs. Jane Ferris of the Victoria Inn was granted a bagatelle licence in 1877